 - pet costs

 Make a plan for what you want to do with your spending money.
-This will help you to keep within your limit.
-Keep track of your spending so you always know how much you’ve got left.
+This will help you to see where it goes and keep within your spending limit.